 Presuming it’s a homemade Indian rather than a takeout, then this meal is perfectly fine.

-Business Insider portray this as an example of a healthy diet that nutritionists eat.
-I think this gives the wrong message to the public.
+However, Business Insider portray this as an example of a healthy diet that nutritionists eat and I think this gives the wrong message to the public.

 Nobody I know working in nutrition feels tired and stressed all day.
 They also don’t require energy throughout the day from M&Ms, mocha latte drinks and chocolate chip cookie dough bars.